tjohander-splunk/charts-as-code-here-dot-com/README.md

 * [Detectors](https://api.{REALM}.signalfx.com/v2/detector)
 * [Charts](https://dev.splunk.com/observability/reference/api/charts/latest#endpoint-create-single-chart)
 * [Notifications](https://dev.splunk.com/observability/reference/api/detectors/latest#endpoint-create-single-detector) _Expand the "rules" section, then expand the "notifications" section.
 From there, select OpsGenie Alert Notification for specifics on sending your alerts to OpsGenie._

+### SignalFlow Reference Documentation
+Charts plots and Detectors are built using SignalFlow, the statistical engine that powers Splunk observability Cloud.
+It's incredibly powerful and therefore some background on how it works can be helpful when defining how a Chart or Detector is built.
+Reference to its syntax is [here](https://dev.splunk.com/observability/docs/signalflow/).